jaycloudsec/cloud-security-labs/Azure-SOC-Lab/Azure SOC Lab — Attack Simulation & Threat Detection/README.md

-# Azure SIEM Lab – Detecting Brute Force Attacks with Microsoft Sentinel
+# Azure SOC Lab — SIEM Deployment & Threat Detection

 ## Project Overview

-This project demonstrates how to deploy a cloud-based Security Information and Event Management (SIEM) solution using Microsoft Azure.
-The lab focuses on collecting Windows security logs, performing threat hunting using Kusto Query Language (KQL), and creating a detection rule to identify brute-force login attempts.
+This project demonstrates how to deploy and configure a cloud-based Security Information and Event Management (SIEM) environment using Microsoft Azure and Microsoft Sentinel.

-The detection logic identifies repeated failed authentication attempts mapped to the MITRE ATT&CK technique **Brute Force (T1110)**.
+The lab focuses on ingesting Windows security logs from a virtual machine, analyzing authentication failures, and creating detection rules to identify potential brute force attacks.

+The project simulates a basic SOC workflow including log ingestion, threat hunting, detection engineering, and investigation.

 ---